aguiarcm/leantech-test/README.md

 # leantech-test
 Lean Tech Test.

+#Requirements
+ - Maven 3.8.1
+ - Java 1.8
+ - JAVA_HOME defined in path.
+ - M2_HOME defined in path.

+Steps to make it work
-1. Clone project into your local machine with Java > 11
+1. Clone project into your local.
-2. Run mvnw
+2. Run mvnw spring:boot run in the root project folder.
+3. Application loads by default some items to database in order to use APIs
+4. Project in Postman: